more than you already have – Jim Rohn

 On top of helping survivors of domestic violence escape the abuse, CAWC also has programs in place to help to heal the women and their children emotionally.
 The emotional effects of domestic violence can be significant and can continue to harm the survivors for years, it can even lead to post-traumatic stress disorder or long-term substance abuse.
 CAWC seeks to prevent all of this from happening.
 Through their outreach program, they provide individual and group counseling to the survivors and their children so that they are given the long-term tools that they need to live the violence-free, happy life that they deserve.

 CAWC not only provides immediate safety to women and children who are victims of domestic violence, they also seek to assist the survivors as they begin to build a better, safer future for themselves and their children.
-If the thought of anyone being physically violent to women and children breaks your heart, or makes your blood boil, this is the charity for you.
-Read more about CAWC here.
+If the thought of anyone being physically violent to women and children breaks your heart, or makes your blood boil, this is the nonprofit for you.

 Suicide is the 10th leading cause of death in the United States.
 Thoughts of suicide know no age, race, gender, or religion.
 It does not matter if you are rich or if you are poor, chances are, you or someone you love has experienced suicidal thoughts at some point in their lives.
 When times get hard, these suicidal thoughts can become deafening.
 Times are harder than ever, and suicide is a preventable public health issue.
 The AFSP is doing everything that they can to prevent the loss of life from suicide.